Easiest Fork-Tender Oven Brisket Recipe

 Instructions

-- Sear Brisket: Heat a large Dutch oven over medium heat and add the olive oil.
-Once hot, place the brisket in the pot.
-Season with 1 tsp kosher salt and sear for about 5 minutes per side until browned.
+- Heat the olive oil in a large Dutch oven over medium heat.
+Once hot, add the brisket and sear for about 4 to 5 minutes per side until browned.

 Nutrition